Bryan De La Cruz Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 15th in the league.
+- The pitching staff for the Phillies has a collective nine K/9, which ranks 14th in MLB.

-- The Phillies have the 25th-ranked team ERA across all league pitching staffs (5.40).
+- The Phillies have a 5.65 team ERA that ranks 27th among all MLB pitching staffs.

-- Phillies pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.2 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs surrendered (14 total, 1.3 per game).

-- The Phillies are sending Nola (0-1) out for his third start of the season.
+- Wheeler (0-1) gets the start for the Phillies, his third of the season.

-- The righty last appeared on Wednesday against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- The right-hander last pitched on Friday against the Cincinnati Reds, when he threw 5 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.